-Spring 2018 is the tenth year for the UB Semester in London program.
+Spring 2019 marks the eleventh year for the UB Semester in London program.
 Our academic program is detailed below.
-The academic program will include classroom lectures, readings, written reaction papers, plus fieldwork and site visits associated with expanding knowledge about sociological concepts, a wide range of social policies and an exploration of the structure and experiences of consumers (of spaces and places, food, ideas, celebrity, stuff) in affluent societies.
+The academic program will include classroom lectures, readings, written reaction papers, plus fieldwork and site visits associated with expanding knowledge about sociological concepts, a wide range of social policies and an exploration of how nations organize health care in affluent societies.
 It also includes the London internship and associated coursework.
 Students must be registered for at least 12 credit hours to participate in the program.
-Credit hours beyond 12 (the two classroom-based classes plus the 6 credit hour internship required for program participation) requires students to make their own arrangements for additional or different coursework, in consultation and with prior approval from Professor Street.
-Unless students make appropriate arrangements by December 1, 2016, the UB Semester in London academic program will consist of 12 academic credit hours in sociology.
+Credit hours beyond 12 (the two classroom-based classes plus the 6 credit hour internship required for program participation) requires students to make their own arrangements for additional or different coursework, in consultation with and prior approval from Professor Street.
+Unless students make appropriate arrangements that are agreed by Professor Street by December 1, 2018, the UB Semester in London academic program will consist of 12 academic credit hours in sociology.

-All course-related site visits and activities will be on foot or via public transportation.
-All mandatory course-related academic activities are covered by the program fees.
-The program fees also cover many additional cultural activities outside the classroom.
-Except for mandatory class-related activities, students may choose to "opt out" with 24 hours' advance notice (although it would usually be silly and wasteful to do so).
+All course-related site visits and activities will be on foot/via public transportation.
+All required course-related academic activities are covered by the program fees.
+Program fees also cover many additional cultural activities outside the classroom.
+Except for mandatory class-related activities, students may choose to "opt out" (with 24 hours' advance notice), although it would usually be silly and wasteful to do so.
 There is no refund for opting out of a program event.